 - Developing a new national category strategy for construction

 - Market engagement / supply chain management

 - Cost benchmarking.

-We are now pleased to have launched the second edition of the construction category strategy that outlines how councils can facilitate better value solutions that can be achieved through lower capital costs and more efficient procurement.
-This is particularly important given the recent news of major public sector supplier collapse.
+The second edition of the construction category strategy was launched in 2018 and outlines how councils can facilitate better value solutions that can be achieved through lower capital costs and more efficient procurement.
+This is particularly important given recent major public sector supplier collapse.

-NACF have now updated their popular market intelligence maps that show data captured annually on projects >£1m.
-They have formulated the attached maps that show current market trends and other market factors that are important to budgets and awareness of project delivery.
+NACF have now updated their popular market intelligence maps that show data captured annually on projects >£1m, incouding current market trends and other market factors that are important to budgets and awareness of project delivery.

 New models of construction procurement

-Government have issued some draft guidance on new models of construction procurement, based on best practice in public sector construction.
+In 2014, Government issued some draft guidance on new models of construction procurement, based on best practice in public sector construction.